DrrDom/sirms/README.txt

 Wiki
 -----
-See wiki pages for more information and examples.
+See wiki pages for more information and examples - https://github.com/DrrDom/sirms/wiki.

 Notes
 -----
-1. You need to standardize your structures before simplex descriptors calculation.
+You need to standardize your structures before simplex descriptors calculation.

 License
 -----